Pronunciation: ha-RELL-ah retro-KELL-ah

 Water and Humidity

 How much you water your orchid depends on how you choose to plant it.
 They don't like to dry out, so keeping them moist is a must.
-If you're growing your orchid on a slab, you want to mist them in the morning and again in the evening.
+If you're growing your orchid on a slab, mist them in the morning and again in the evening.

 For fertilizer, you can use a 20-10-20 mix that you dilute in a gallon of water at the rate of one-half of a teaspoon per gallon of water.
 You want to fertilize your orchid once a week, and during the growth period, you may want to use a 6-30-30 fertilizer mix to encourage blooms.